-Over the last 15 or so years I have cycled through many websites, from early ones built in Dreamweaver (mostly to host cheatcodes for my ActionReplay on Gameboy) through very animated, interactive sites in Flash followed by my own PHP CMS (all to host the burgeoning corpus of 3d graphics, photomanipulation, and photography I was churning out), and eventually back to static sites.
+Over the last 15 or so years I have cycled through many websites, from early ones built in Dreamweaver through very animated, interactive sites in Flash followed by my own PHP CMS, and eventually back to static sites.
 I have also tried blogging several times, with Wordpress initially, then Ghost, and a little with Medium.

-I am not a web designer.
-I do have a fairly strong aesthetic sense,
+I am not a designer.
+I do have a fairly strong aesthetic sense, but

-but coming up with great designs is not my main skill.
-At the moment
+coming up with great designs is not my main skill.
+At the moment I am

-I am trying to strip everything back, except what is necessary.
-I
+trying to strip everything back, except what is necessary.
+I spend a

-spend a lot of my time in a terminal, and a lot of modern web-based
+lot of my time in a terminal, and a lot of modern web-based software

-software has drifted very far from a responsive (in terms of speed),
+has drifted very far from this sort of responsive (in terms of speed),

 powerful interface.
 Most web software is slow, and feels unnatural